cloud-66-internal/help.cloud66.com/_includes/account/team-accounts.md

 1. Follow steps 1 - 3 above
 2. Click the red *remove* icon next to the names of the teams you wish to delete

+## Creating and managing Groups

+Groups allow you to create subsets of users within a team.
+This is useful for setting some users’ access tokens to expire within a specified time period.
+To add a Group:

+- Open Account Settings
+- Click on Groups in the Collaboration panel
+- Click the *+ Add Group* button (top right of the main panel)
+- Name the the Group and add a description if needed
+- Select the members of the team to add to the Group
+- Set the expiry time for their access tokens (optional - leaving it empty will set tokens to never expire)
+- Click Create Group

+You can also edit Groups by clicking on their names in the list, or delete them by clicking the trashcan icon next to their names and confirming the deletion.

 ## Switch organizations